edgelesssys/docs.edgeless.systems/marblerun/workflows/define-manifest.md

     * `Data`: The file content
     * `Encoding`: Allows users to encode the `Data` field of the manifest.
 Marbles receive the decoded value.
 The following options are available:
         * `string`: No encoding.
 This is the default
         * `base64`: The manifest contains `Data` in [Base64](https://pkg.go.dev/encoding/base64).
-This can be useful to set content that can otherwise not be parsed in JSON format, or to avoid having to worry about correctly escaping newlines in a multiline document
+This can be useful to set content that can otherwise not be parsed in JSON format, or to avoid having to worry about correctly escaping newlines in a multi-line document
         * `hex`: Same as `base64`, but [Hex Encoding](https://pkg.go.dev/encoding/hex) is used instead
-    * `NoTemplates`: If this flag is set, content in `Data` is not processed for templates.
-Use this if your file contains [Go Templates](https://golang.org/pkg/text/template/) structures that should not be interpreted by MarbleRun.
+    * `NoTemplates`: If this flag is set, content in `Data` isn't processed for templates.
+Use this if your file contains [Go Templates](https://golang.org/pkg/text/template/) structures that shouldn't be interpreted by MarbleRun.

 ### Argv
 Command line arguments are defined as an array.
 Entries are passed to the Marble in order, with the first being `argv[0]`.
-In most cases, `argv[0]` is expected to be the name of the executable.
+Usually, `argv[0]` is expected to be the name of the executable.
-Templates are not supported.
+Templates aren't supported.

 The general format is the following:
 ```javascript